glalondewmich/Data-Science-Portfolio/README.md

 # Data Science Portfolio
 ----

 This repository contains independent and academic python data projects completed by me.
-I attempt to post a completed project monthly.
+I attempt to post at least one completed project monthly.

 ## Contents
 ----